Costco competitors are other wholesale retailer stores and supermarkets.

-Costco is a popular American wholesale retail chain that was founded in 1983.
+Costco is a famous American membership-only wholesale retailer that was founded in 1983.

 The company has its headquarters in Seattle, Washington, and is listed on the Fortune 500.

-Costco is the 5th largest retailer in the world and operates as a membership-only store.
+Costco is the fifth-largest retailer in the world and operates as a membership-only store.

 There are over 800 locations throughout the world.